Brett Hutton

-Brett Alan Hutton (born 6 February 1993) is an English cricketer.
-Hutton is a right-handed batsman who bowls right-arm medium pace.
-He was born at Doncaster, Yorkshire and attended Worksop College in north Nottinghamshire where he was the recipient of a cricket scholarship.
+Brett Alan Hutton (born 6 February 1993) is an English cricketer who plays for Nottinghamshire.
+He is a right-handed batsman and bowls right-arm medium pace.

+Career

+Born in Doncaster, Yorkshire, Hutton attended Worksop College in north Nottinghamshire where he was the recipient of a cricket scholarship.

-Hutton made his first-class debut for Nottinghamshire against the Marylebone Cricket Club in the Champion County match at the start of the 2011 season at the Sheikh Zayed Cricket Stadium in Abu Dhabi.
-In this match, he was dismissed in Nottinghamshire's first-innings by Steve Kirby for 9 runs, while in their second-innings he was dismissed for a duck by Mohammad Nabi.
+He made his first-class debut for Nottinghamshire against the Marylebone Cricket Club in the Champion County match at the start of the 2011 season at the Sheikh Zayed Cricket Stadium in Abu Dhabi.
+In this match, he was dismissed in Nottinghamshire's first-innings by Steve Kirby for nine runs, while in their second-innings he was dismissed for a duck by Mohammad Nabi.
 With the ball, he bowled a total of 18 wicket-less overs in the match.
 Later in that season he made his List A debut against Sri Lanka A. He scored 17 unbeaten runs in this match, while with the ball he took the wicket of Nilanka Premaratne.
-He made a further List A appearance later in the season against Lancashire in the Clydesdale Bank 40.
+Hutton made a further List A appearance later in the season against Lancashire in the Clydesdale Bank 40.
 He made his Twenty20 debut on 20 May 2016 for Nottinghamshire against Birmingham Bears in the 2016 NatWest t20 Blast.

-In September 2017, Hutton left Nottinghamshire to join Northamptonshire on a three-year contract in order to play more one day cricket.
+In September 2017, Hutton left Nottinghamshire to join Northamptonshire on a three-year contract in order to play more one-day cricket.
 In June 2021, during the 2021 County Championship, Hutton took his 200th first-class wicket.

+Having rejoined Nottinghamshire in 2020, Hutton was the leading wicket-taker in the 2023 County Championship with 62 dismissals and was named the club's player of the year.
+He was also Nottinghamshire's top wicket-taker in the One-Day Cup in 2022 and 2023 and signed a new two-year contract with the club in February 2024.
+His 2022 haul included a List A career-best 7/26 against Surrey.